Island Peak Climbing

 Am I likely to get altitude sickness on this trip?

-As the possibilities of getting altitude sickness generally start at elevations over 3,000 m, you should be aware.
+As the possibility of getting altitude sickness generally starts at elevations over 3,000 m, you should be aware.
 But in order to avoid this as much as possible, we have designed the itinerary in such a way that it will give you enough time to acclimatize.

 What happens if there is a need for emergency evacuation while I am on this trip?